Code-Institute-Submissions/notes-and-lists-ms2/README.md

 The application is a one page app which has a login page for first time users, after login the users have a top navbar, a collapsible sidebar and the main content.
 To a add a new note a modal will show with all the inputs, title is optional and content is required.
 All notes have and edit, pin, archive and delete option.

+### Surface

+The color scheme offers a white background with a brick-style effect and a gray navbar.
+The notes that can be added by users can be different colors and depending on note color, the text color will be black or white.

 ## Technologies

 1. HTML